logo

 getShape(name): Get Created Graphics

 Sometimes, you need to modify the properties of a sub-graphic after creation, or make sub-graphics interact with each other.
-At this time, the getShape method can help you get any graphics previously created through upsert:
+In this case, the getShape method can help you get any graphic previously created through upsert:

 ⚠️ Note: The order of graphics is important.
-If graphic B depends on the position of graphic A, A must be created first
+If graphic B depends on the position of graphic A, you must ensure A is created first

-• Get the start and end points of the edge through const [sourcePoint, targetPoint] = this.getEndpoints(attributes, false) (simple mode - does not consider node shape, directly returns the center point of the node or the center position of the nearest connection pile)
+• Get edge start and end points through const [sourcePoint, targetPoint] = this.getEndpoints(attributes, false) (simple mode - doesn't consider node shape, directly returns node center or nearest port center position)

-• Get the start and end points of the edge through const [sourcePoint, targetPoint] = this.getEndpoints(attributes) (optimized mode - default is true, considers node shape, returns the connection point on the node boundary)
+• Get edge start and end points through const [sourcePoint, targetPoint] = this.getEndpoints(attributes) (optimized mode - default is true, considers node shape, returns connection points on node boundary)

-• Use the paired method of getXxxStyle and drawXxxShape for graphic drawing
+• Use Paired getXxxStyle and drawXxxShape Methods for Graphic Drawing

-getXxxStyle is used to get the graphic style, and drawXxxShape is used to draw the graphic.
-Graphics created in this way support automatic animation execution.
+getXxxStyle is used to get graphic styles, drawXxxShape is used to draw graphics.
+Graphics created this way support automatic animation execution.

 Lifecycle Hooks

-The following lifecycle hook functions are provided, and you can override these methods in custom edges to execute specific logic at key moments:
+The following lifecycle hook functions are provided, which you can override in custom edges to execute specific logic at key moments:

 State Response

-You can define styles for each state in the edge configuration:
+You can define styles for each state in edge configuration:

 edge: {